Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures

 and $\mathcal B(\mathcal P)=\mathcal P/\mathcal R$.
 Let $q:\mathcal P \to \mathcal B(\mathcal P)$ denote the quotient map.
 By the definition of the quotient, $\ker(q)=\mathcal R$.
 It remains to identify $\mathcal R$ with the rigidity island $\mathcal I_{\mathcal P}$.
 By Proposition~\ref{prop:maximal-persistence}, $\mathcal I_{\mathcal P}$ is maximal among subphases of $\mathcal P$ admitting full canonical filtration, functorial defect control, and finite termination.
 The subphase $\mathcal R$ satisfies these properties by construction, hence $\mathcal R \subseteq \mathcal I_{\mathcal P}$.
 Conversely, since $\mathcal R$ is maximal among rigid subphases of $\mathcal P$ arising from the boundary exact sequence, and $\mathcal I_{\mathcal P}$ is itself rigid, we have $\mathcal I_{\mathcal P} \subseteq \mathcal R$.
 Therefore $\mathcal R = \mathcal I_{\mathcal P}$.
 Thus

 which is the claimed canonical isomorphism. \end{proof}

-\begin{remark} Rigidity islands are not remnants of global rigidity, but intrinsic objects forced by boundary failure.
-They provide canonical base points for deformation theory, loci for exact reconstruction beyond boundaries, and anchors for obstruction and moduli stratification.
+\begin{remark} Rigidity islands are not remnants of global rigidity, but intrinsic objects associated with boundary failure.
+They provide distinguished base objects for deformation theory, loci for controlled reconstruction beyond boundaries, and anchors for obstruction phenomena and deformation stratification.
 Their structural role is developed in the subsequent sections. \end{remark}